By MICK ROBERTS ©

 Penalty Hill was a steep sand dune near the camp, where offenders had to sit for two hours when they broke the rules, which included no quarrelling, no arguments, and no fighting.

 The clergy, particularly Sydney’s temperance leaders, were, not surprisingly, too happy about the antics of the Save Yourself Club.
-The following three clergy had the following to say about the Corrimal miners in a story published in the Sydney Daily Telegraph on January 8 1940:
+Three clergy had the following to say about the Corrimal miners in a story published in the Sydney Daily Telegraph on January 8 1940:

 Pat Curran, who called Corrimal home for most of his life, was a keen surfer, who gained his bronze medallion in 1922, and was an active member of the Corrimal Surf Club.